buttonsrtoys/mvvm_plus/README.md

 When the FAB displays "+1" a press increments the number and when it displays "+a" the character will increment.

-Two View widgets are used in this example.
+Two ViewWidgets are used in this example.
 One for the increment button/FAB which maintains the state ("+1"/"+a") and one for the page which maintains current count and other states.

 The page listens to two services: one that changes the number color and another that changes the